Course Information

 Week Topics/Applications Method

-5. Week Methods of mathematics Research Interview Class Hours
+5. Week Methods of mathematics Research, Interview

-6. Week Philosophical problems about the nature of mathematics Other Activities Interview Presentation (Preparation)
+6. Week Philosophical problems about the nature of mathematics Other Activities, Interview, Presentation (Preparation)

-8. Week MIDTERM Class Hours
+8. Week MIDTERM

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.